 Here is an example of a long name: A unit of the US National Park Service is named The Claude Moore Colonial Farm at Turkey Run.
 The people running the place were smart enough to understand that that name was too long to work, so they came up with and purchased www.cmcfatr.org.

 The year the Colonial Farm portrays is 1771.
-Now, that is short, easy to remember and even tells a little about the place. www.1771.org was recommended and accepted.
+Now, that is short, easy to remember and even tells a little about the place. www.1771.org was the name we recommended and it was accepted.
 While our professional website was long-ago replaced by a volunteer effort, the domain name and graphic package continues to serve them well.

 The majority of .com domains are now controlled by cyber-squarers.
 An example is the site you are on right now. www.tourismmarketing.com is available for fifty-five thousand USD.
 Its controlled by a company that buys and sells domain names.
 The domain name www.tourismmarketing.tips was just a couple of dollars.
 The search engines do not penalize the new top level domains (that’s the .com or .net part of the name).
 So a .com and a .guru are the same in Google’s eyes.
 If we are lucky, millions of the older domain names may become available again.